Death notices for April 26

 Five things to do when a loved one dies

-She was born in Snohomish, Wash., and lived in the Tri-City area since 1979.
+She was born in Worcester, Mass., and lived in the Tri-City area since 1976.

 Einan’s at Sunset, Richland, is in charge of arrangements.

-He was born in Moran, Kan., and was a longtime Grandview resident.
+He was born in Big Timber, Mont., and was a longtime Lower Valley resident.

-Peggy Marie Jarchow, 76, of West Richland, died April 20 in Richland.
+Deborah Lee McDowell, 57, of Kennewick, died April 26 at Chaplaincy Hospice Care in Kennewick.

-She was born in Prosser, and lived in Benton City for 75 years.
+She was born in Harrisburg, Pa., and lived in Kennewick for three years.

-She was born in Birmingham, England, and lived in the Tri-City area since 1984.
+He was born in Bell, Calif., and lived in the Tri-City area since 1977.

 Einan’s at Sunset, Richland, is in charge of arrangements.

-Candie Linn Rieke, 50, of Benton City, died April 24 at Kadlec Regional Medical Center in Richland.

-She was born in Orange County, Calif., and lived in the Tri-City area for 14 years.
+He was born in Webster City, Iowa, and lived in Burbank for 38 years.

 Comments